Organizational Privacy Practices

 Polite, Professional Scripts

-Staff can respond with short, consistent lines:
+Staff can respond with short, consistent lines such as:

 - “Thank you, we’ll confirm your information quietly.”